gmalim/NBA_analysis/README_PlayerAwards.md

 # Predicting NBA Player Award winners with Machine Learning

 The goal of this analysis is to predict NBA Player Award winners for a specific year.
 This is accomplished by applying several machine learning regression algorithms on player performance data and award voting data in other years.
 Player Awards considered in this analysis are **Most Valuable Player** (MVP), **Rookie of the Year** (ROY), **Defensive Player of the Year** (DPOY) and **Sixth Man of the Year** (SMOY).
 The analysis is based on the [Scikit-learn](http://scikit-learn.org) machine learning package for Python.
 NBA data are taken from [basketball-reference.com](https://www.basketball-reference.com).
-Data from 2000-2018 is included in the **data** directory of this repository, data from other years can be obtained by using [*Basketball_Reference_scraper.py*](Basketball_Reference_scraper.py).
+Data from 2000-2018 have been saved as csv-files in the [data](data) directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py), data from other years can be obtained by using [*Basketball_Reference_scraper.py*](Basketball_Reference_scraper.py).

 ## Analysis